ellaism/ellaism.org/roadmaps.md

 ## Governance System and Hard Forks

-Ellaism uses the bullet-proof goverance system – proof of work and hard/soft forks.
-Many would argue that an additional layer of democracy-like goverance system, such as a chain-level decentralized autonomous organization (chain-level DAO), is necessary.
-We respect this view, and would consider to incoperate an additional layer of goverance system in the future.
+Ellaism uses the bullet-proof governance system – proof of work and hard/soft forks.
+Many would argue that an additional layer of democracy-like governance system, such as a chain-level decentralized autonomous organization (chain-level DAO), is necessary.
+We respect this view, and would consider to incorporate an additional layer of governance system in the future.
 However, we would be cautious to go through this approach and, in the short-term, use an on-chain optional system instead.